On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

-Under the Whistleblower Protection Act, companies with 250 or more employees must set up channels within three months of the Act coming into force where whistleblowers can report grievances using a secure procedure.
-For corporate groups, there is the so-called group privilege.
-This means that there only has to be one whistleblowing office in a group.
+Under the Whistleblower Protection Act, companies with 250 employees or more must already set up channels through which whistleblowers can report misconduct in a secure procedure.
+The so-called group privilege applies to corporate groups.
+This means that there only has to be one reporting office within a group.

-For small companies with 50 or more employees, there is a transition period until December 2023.
+For small companies with between 50 and 249 employees, there is a transitional period until December 17, 2023.

 Companies with fewer than 50 employees are not required by law to establish hotlines, but may be contractually required by contractors to establish reporting channels.